paulgodfrey/model-predictive-control/README.md

 # Model Predictive Control

 Model predictive control reframes the problem of following a target trajectory as an optimization problem.
-The solution to the optimization problem is then the optimal trajectory.
-This can be done by simulating different actuator controls (steering, speed), predicting the resulting trajectory, and selecting the trajectory with the minimum cost.
-Once we find the optimal trajectory commands are sent to the actuator controls.

-To find the optimal trajectory I applied the kinematic motion model to predict the trajectory of the vehicle.
-This model uses the vehicles current state (x, y, ψ​, velocity) to calculate its future position at timestep t + 1, over N timesteps (where N is decided based on computational constraints).
-While the kinematic motion model ignores forces like gravity and tire dynamics (slip angles / ratios) its simplicity makes it computationally efficient for embedded systems.
+The solution then becomes to find the optimal trajectory for the vehicle.

+This can be accomplished by taking the vehicles current state (location, heading, and velocity) and then simulating the trajectory of the vehicle given adjustments to the controls (steering, accelerating, braking).

+For the simulation step I used the kinematic motion model to calculate the vehicles trajectory:

-### How to calculate vehicles position at timestep t + 1 using its current state:
+### Using the kinematic motion model to predict vehicles position at timestep t + 1 using its current state
 ```
 x​t + 1 ​​= xt ​​+ vt ​​∗ cos(ψt) ∗ dt // x coordinate
 y​t + 1 ​​= yt ​​+ vt ​​∗ sin(ψ​t) ∗ dt // y coordinate